-Public School Ranking:
+- Public School Ranking: 27

-Location and Weather
+Location and weather

 Midland sits on the southern edge of the High Plains, and is the county seat of Midland County.
 This flat, sandy red city received its name due to the midway location it sits between Fort Worth and El Paso.
 Also nicknamed The Tall City, Midland is a fast growing, vibrant arts community that offers residents big-city culture with home-town charm.

 True to most Texas cities, weather here is warm with highs in the mid 90s and lows in the 30s.
-There's around 16 inches of rain per year, and 3 inches of snow during winter
+There's around 16 inches of rain per year, and 3 inches of snow during winter.

-The job market here has increased by 8.7% over the last year.
-In ten years, job growth is predicted to be 48.3%.
+The job market here has decreased by -13.56% over the last year.
+In ten years, job growth is predicted to be 48.25%.
 Midland is home to the Permian Basin, the largest oil production region in the country.
 As a result, oil and gas has heavily and positively influenced the economy here.
 The Permian Basin alone has supported more than 260,000 professionals.
 Other primary industries are energy, manufacturing, transportation, and distribution.
-The largest employers of Midland are Anthem Oil & Gas, Apache Corp., Baker Hughes Companies, Chevron, and many more.
+The largest employers of Midland are Space Apps Challenge, Gravity, ProPetro Holding, Midland Memorial Hospital and Warren CAT.

-The cost of living is higher here than the Texas average but lower than the U.S. average cost of living.
+The cost of living is lower here than the Texas average and lower than the US average cost of living.